dArignac/smarthome/README.md

   * import the dashboards from the `grafana` folder at http://nodered:3000/dashboard/import and choose the influxdb instance

 ### PiCoolFAN4
-If you use PiCoolFAN4 for cooling the Raspberry PI, check out [PiCoolFAN4/README.md](PiCoolFAN4/README.md).
+If you use PiCoolFAN4 for cooling the Raspberry Pi, check out [PiCoolFAN4/README.md](PiCoolFAN4/README.md).

 ## Nodered Flows